wcj559/hello-world/README.md

 Currently I'm working on learning Python 3 and have taken courses in HTML, Javascript and CSS although I haven't used them much and will need refresher courses for them.

+I would love to be able to use my coding skill to make money one day.